PaltryCoding/PaltryCoding/README.md

 - 👋 Hi, I’m @PaltryCoding
 - 👀 I’m interested in Music, Gaming and Programing
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...: don't bother me
+- 📫 How to reach me ... don't bother me

 <!---
 PaltryCoding/PaltryCoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.